Gluten-Free Lemon Cake

-Next, in a large mixing bowl, combine the wet ingredients.
+Next, in a large bowl, combine the wet ingredients including coconut oil.
 Pour the wet ingredients into the dry ingredients and stir to combine.
 Pour the batter into your baking dish.

-Bake the cake for about 30 minutes, and then let it cool.
+Bake the cake for about 30 minutes, and then let it cool to room temperature.

-Once your cake has baked and cooled, make your icing by combining fresh lemon juice with powdered sugar.
+Once your cake has baked and cooled, make your lemon glaze icing by combining fresh lemon juice with powdered sugar.

 Drizzle the icing on top of the cake and let it sit for a few minutes before slicing the cake.

 Slice your cake and serve it warm or at room temperature.

 Store any leftovers covered in an airtight container the refrigerator for up to 4 days.